ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 3 - Recap and Vertex Farther Lands.md

 ![VVFarther5](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VVFarther5.png)

 Blockiness can be seen as we move closer to a transition.
-Below shows how the terrain changes as blockiness is applied.
-Note that scaling noise by 3 is needed to bring the transition within the integer limit.
+The following three images shows how the terrain changes as blockiness is applied.

 ![VVFarther6](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VVFarther6.png)

+For the below two images we need to scale up the noise by three to bring the transition within the integer limit.

 ![VVFarther7](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VVFarther7.png)